iuliamihaicuta/Card-Tricks-Simulator/README.md

 ### Comentarii asupra temei

-* Se pot adauga anumite verificari folosite in programarea defensiza, pentru a asigura a buna functionare a programului
+* Se pot adauga anumite verificari folosite in programarea defensiva, pentru a asigura a buna functionare a programului